Kartaverse/Reactor-Standalone/README.md

 Note: Click on the "Assets" section for the GitHub release to expand the file download section.

+### Other Installation Options

+As of (2026-08-26) it is now possible to install Reactor Standalone and Reactor Classic at the same time using a new Homebrew cask.
+For more information check out the [Homebrew.md](Homebrew.md) file in this repo.

 ## Special Thanks Credits

 Reactor as it exists today would not be possible without the assistance of the following people: